OpusCapita/fsm-workflow/core/README.md

 Transition could be marked as automatic using corresponding property.
 It could be:
 - true (boolean value) - e.g. this transition is always automatic
-- array of conditions(functions, each return true or false) Check for whether object in current state has (at least one) automatic transition needs to be done by external **[task manager](../task-manager)** (inside the application).
+- array of conditions(functions, each return true or false), condition(function) result could be inverted if its property _negate_ is set to true

+Check for whether object in current state has (at least one) automatic transition could be done via **[task manager](../task-manager)** (inside the application).
 Basing on evaluated results task manager will be able to take a decision to send event without user interaction.

 ## Stateful object as a process